 "The Long-Run Dynamics of Electricity Demand: Evidence from Municipal Aggregation" (with Tatyana Deryugina and Alex MacKay) (under review)

-Understanding the response of consumers to electricity prices is essential for crafting efficient energy market regulations, evaluating climate change policy, and investing optimally in infrastructure.
+Economic theory suggests that demand is more elastic in the long run relative to the short run, but evidence on the empirical relevance of this phenomenon is scarce.
 We study the dynamics of residential electricity demand by exploiting price variation arising from a natural experiment: the introduction of an Illinois policy that enabled communities to select electricity suppliers on behalf of their residents.
-Participating communities experienced average price decreases in excess of 10 percent in the two years following adoption.
-Using a flexible difference-in-differences matching approach, we estimate a one-year price elasticity of -0.14 and three-year elasticity of -0.29.
-We also present evidence that consumers increased usage in anticipation of the price changes.
-Finally, we estimate a forward-looking demand model and project that the price elasticity converges to a value between -0.30 and -0.35 after ten years.
-Our findings demonstrate the importance of accounting for long-run dynamics in this context.
+Using a flexible difference-in-differences matching approach, we estimate a one-year price elasticity of -0.16 and three-year elasticity of -0.27.
+We also present evidence that consumers increased usage ahead of these announced price changes.
+Finally, we project that the price elasticity converges to a value between -0.30 and -0.35 after ten years.
+Our findings highlight the importance of accounting for consumption dynamics when evaluating energy policy.

 "Mortality Risk, Insurance, and the Value of Life" (with Daniel Bauer and Darius Lakdawalla)

 Public health insurance and public annuity programs account for half of federal spending, and have traditionally been viewed as unconnected.
 We develop an economic framework for valuing improvements in health and apply it to exploring the relationship between annuity programs and the value of life.
 Incorporating incomplete annuitization into the conventional economic theory of life-extension generates several novel findings.
 First, public annuity programs have boosted the demand for life-extension.
-For instance, retirement programs such as US Social Security have added $150 billion (or 15 percent) to the value of a 1 percent decline in mortality.
+For instance, US Social Security added $11.5 trillion (10.6 percent) to the value of post-1940 longevity gains, which adds nearly 50 percent to the aggregate insurance value provided by Social Security's pensions.
 Second, in contrast to the conventional theory, a given mortality improvement may be worth more, not less, to patients facing shorter lives.
 Holding income and wealth constant, the value of statistical life (VSL) for a 50-year-old with 15 years of remaining life expectancy is $1 million greater than it is for a 50-year-old with 35 years of life expectancy.
 Thus, existing economic analysis may be undervaluing treatment of severe illness relative to mild ones.
+This result also reconciles an empirical puzzle with the economic approach to valuing life, because consumers often report a preference for extending life among those with the bleakest survival prospects.
 Finally, our framework implies that treatments may be worth more than prevention, all else equal.
 For instance, we calculate that treating a chronic condition such as cancer is worth 50 to 100 percent more than achieving the same outcome through prevention.